Anderson Scholarship |

 that the scholarship is self-selected by students.

-Each year Sioux Central determines the senior with the second highest GPA in May and the
+Each year Sioux Central determines the senior with the second highest GPA in May,

 |